accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file.
 2. Check that the contents are preceded by a table of contents.
 3. If not, check that there is a table of contents in the left-hand side panel ("bookmark" icon) of Acrobat Reader.
-6. If it is, the criterion is validated.
+6. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}